Packera layneae

 Packera layneae, known by the common name Layne's ragwort and Layne's butterweed, is a rare species of flowering plant in the aster family.

 Distribution

 The plant is endemic to California, where it is only known from the western slopes of the northern Sierra Nevada foothills.
 Small populations are found in Yuba, Tuolumne, and Butte Counties, and in the Pine Hill Ecological Reserve in El Dorado County.

 Description

-Packera layneae is a perennial herb producing an erect stem or a small cluster of stems up to 70 centimeters tall.
-The thick leaves have wide lance-shaped blades a few centimeters long which are borne on long petioles; smaller leaves occur farther up the stems.
+Packera layneae is a perennial herb producing an upright stem or a small cluster of stems up to 70 centimeters tall.
+The thick leaves have wide lance-shaped blades a few centimeters long which are borne on long petioles; smaller leaves occur higher up the stems.

 The inflorescence bears several flower heads containing many yellow disc florets and several narrow yellow ray florets each up to 1.6 centimeters long.

 Habitat

 Packera layneae grows in cismontane chaparral and oak woodlands habitats of the California Interior chaparral and woodlands ecoregion, often on serpentine soils and weathered gabbro.